-The Statement of Accounts was authorised for issue by the Strategic Director & Deputy Chief Executive on 26 May 2019.
+The issued Statement of Accounts was authorised for issue by the Strategic Director & Deputy Chief Executive on 27 July 2020.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.